Geodynamic code development

 Functionality

-To extend DES3D’s functionality, we are focusing on merging the exploratory work on implementing the rate-and-state fricgtion law by Tong and Lavier (Nature Comm., 2018).
+• Rate-and-state friction law by Tong and Lavier (Nature Comm., 2018).
 With this new friction law, we can better model an entire earthquake cycle as well as the consequences of its numerous repetition.

 Earthquake cycles modeled with a rate-and-friction law implemented in DES3D